HemanthJabalpuri/twrp_realme_RMX1831/README.md

- TWRP Device Tree for Realme U1
+ SHRP Device Tree for Realme U1
 ===========================================

 The Realme U1 (codenames _"RMX1831"_ and _"RMX1833"_) is a mid-range smartphone from Realme, announced in November 2018.